mackfranziska/python_workshops/README.md

 This is an intro to Machine Learning with Python and the scikit-learn library, as part of Parsons' Fall 2020 Python class and 'Dorkshop' series.

+## Agenda

+1. What is Machine Learning?
+2. Intro to relevant libraries: numpy, pandas and scikit-learn
+3. Building a text classification model

 ## Setup

 We'll be using following libraries: